lotress/common-node/README.md

 .catch(e => logError(e))

 // do something
-// you can manipulate f like normal function
+// you can manipulate f like a normal function
 // or attach more callbacks to it

 f('hello') // ContinuationMonad can be called multiple times, all callbacks are kept